 10. Silicone baggies

-Why it’s better: They are reusable, durable, freezable, and the ideal eco-friendly swap for plastic bags (such as Ziplocks, and other similar single-use items).
+Silicone bags are reusable, durable, freezable, and the ideal eco-friendly swap for plastic bags (such as Ziplocks and other similar single-use items).
 They are made with 100% pure platinum grade silicone and can be reused for many years.

 - Freezer & microwave and oven safe